Dj-darshan1/Faculty-Competence-Manager/README.md

 - sign in
 - view courses
 - create a course (if signed in)
-- update their own courses (if authorised)
+- update their own courses and papers (if authorised)
-- delete their own courses (if authorised)
+- delete their own courses and papers (if authorised)

 This app was implemented according to the designs specified in the `/mockups` and `/markup` folder.